-The average U.S. 30+ day delinquency rate among the nation’s four largest issuers declined 11 basis points (bps) sequentially, to a record low of 1.96% for the first quarter, compared to 2.07% in the prior quarter and 2.16% one-year ago.
-The top 100 U.S. banks posted a 27 bps decline from 1Q/14.
+The average charge-off ratio among the nation’s four largest issuers increased 12 basis points (bps) quarter-to-quarter (QOQ) to 3.09% in the first quarter (Q1/15).
+The top 100 U.S. banks posted a 10 bps increase QOQ to 3.07%, according to CardData.

 Purchase Dollar Volume (PDV) for Visa, MasterCard, Discover and American Express U.S. credit cards is expected to reach $4.2 trillion annually by year-end 2019.
 According to forecaster RAM Research, the U.S. PDV for the U.S. credit card industry is growing at a CAGR of 9.99%.

 MasterCard is gobbling up a top cloud-based analytics provider for $600 million.
 The acquisition of Applied Predictive Technologies (APT) follows the recent acquisition of 5One, a London-based retail consulting and analytics firm.

 A NH-based t-shirt manufacturing company has signed-up to accept credit cards and multiple cryptocurrencies.
 The Mountain, with $40 million to $50 million in annual sales, will now accept credit cards and multiple cryptocurrencies.

 CardWeb.com’s CardExecs database of payments industry movers and shakers today features Jennifer Miles, President, Verifone Americas.

 A portfolio of 15 U.S. granted patents and 9 applications, disclosing a comprehensive set of systems for improving and securing the existing payment card system is going up for sale.
 It contains the work of inventor Moon J. Kim, a former IBM Master Inventor and named inventor on over 120 patents.